Top 7 Medical Schools in Michigan in 2026 (Rankings & Admissions Guide)

 Several schools, such as the University of Michigan and Wayne State, are nationally recognized for research.
 Others, like CMU and MSUCOM, focus on producing physicians who practice in-state.

-Components of Medical School in Michigan
+Components of Medical School Programs in Michigan

 Pre-Clinical Education